scy-phy/minicps/examples/swat/daniele-notes.md

 add a ncurses UI or a GUI) and its coverage through additional CPS network simulations other than SWaT (WADI, etc)

+> TODO: dedicated scy-phy accounts to upload the package and manage the docs

+Minicps will be distributed using the following formats buildable using  `setup.py`

+* cross-platform `pip`
+    * `twine` secure upload to PYPI
+* Debian/Ubuntu package
+* Arch Linux AUR package

+Minicps will be documented using `sphinx` and, once opensourced, the documentation will be hosted on `readthedocs.com`

+Minicps will be tested/profiled using `nose` and `coverage`

 ### Use cases ###

 **SWaT Interactive session example:**